 Bleeding gums due to dental injury is not uncommon and can have a wide range of causes.

 In many cases, the gum bleeding is due to superficial cuts on the gums or impact trauma to the supporting tooth ligaments.
 These can bleed readily but usually pose no danger to your child.
 It is important not to panic in these circumstances and try to render the best possible first aid.

 Other causes of gum bleeding can be from deeper lacerations of the gums or injury / fracture of the tooth and surrounding bone.

 In most of the above cases, the immediate concern will be to manage the bleeding situation.
 Application of a gentle pressure with clean gauze / cloth for a few minutes will often significantly reduce or stop the bleeding.
-This not only calms the child but also allows a better assessment of the extent of injury.
+This not only calms the child but also allows a better assessment of the extent of the injury.
 When the bleeding has stopped, it is often found that the actual injury is not as bad as initially imagined.
 Do consult your dentist as soon as possible for the appropriate follow up management.

 - Knocked Out Permanent Teeth

 In the event of accidental trauma, avulsion (knocking out) of the adult tooth usually causes the most alarm to the child and their loved ones.
 While it is understandably disturbing, it is important to remain as calm as possible and take the following steps to increase the chances of a successful replantation by your dentist.

 - Hold the tooth by the crown and do not touch the root.